RasmussenLab/PlasMAAG/README.md

   --jobs 2 --max-jobs-per-second 5 --max-status-checks-per-second 5 --latency-wait 60 \
   --executor cluster-generic --cluster-generic-submit-cmd 'sbatch --job-name {rule} --time={resources.walltime} --cpus-per-task {threads} --mem {resources.mem_gb}G'
 ```
-#### Ressources for the different snakemake rules when using snakemake directly
+#### Resources for the different snakemake rules when using snakemake directly
 To define resources for the specific snakemake rules edit the `config/config.yaml` file
 For more information see the ["Resources" section](#Resources).